Drew26/bamazon/README.md

 ![notEnough](bamz3.jpg?raw=true "notEnough")

-However, if your store does have enough of the product, you should fulfill the customer's order.
+However, if your store does have enough of the product, you should fulfill the customer's order and show them the total price.

 ![makePurchase](bamz4.jpg?raw=true "makePurchase")

-Issues: The following functionality is not complete.

-This means updating the SQL database to reflect the remaining quantity.
+A purchase will update the SQL database to reflect the remaining quantity.
-Once the update goes through, show the customer the total cost of their purchase.